RogueWizard42/linux_labs/Sysadmin_lab/Task-05/README.md

 ### 🔐 Network Context

 > **Note:**
-> For this lab, we’re **not using a live internet-facing connection**.
+> For this lab, I'm **not using a live internet-facing connection**.
 The final setup will be a **closed, internal network**, so there's no need to access this system externally over SSH.

 > A future project will explore placing a hardened server on the public internet with a network behind it.
 But that’s whole different side quest.
 Stay tuned...